expeditionary-robotics/auv_listener/Watchstander.md

 ## Data labels and actual data appear mis-aligned
 It may be the case that this in-development code made an error in parsing a given UDP message (for instance, switching the lat and the lon positions in the USBL messages).
 If you can diagnose what has been switched around, please consider updating the code in `plotter_utils.py` in the `Sentry_Dashboard` class, as well as any of the appropriate filter messages in `filter_utils.py` or `udp_utils.py`.

+## Oh no!
+I closed the Dashboard!
+You might accidentally close Firefox without actually damaging the code -- simply re-open Firefox, and look up `127.0.0.1:8050` to get your dashboard screen back up!